Debugging a Published Cloud Service with IntelliTrace and Visual Studio

 |IntelliTrace is intended for debug scenarios only, and should not be used for a production deployment.|

-To enable IntelliTrace for a Windows Azure application, you must create and publish the application from a Visual Studio Windows Azure project.
-You must configure IntelliTrace for your Windows Azure application before you publish it to Windows Azure.
+To enable IntelliTrace for an Azure application, you must create and publish the application from a Visual Studio Azure project.
+You must configure IntelliTrace for your Azure application before you publish it to Azure.
 If you publish your application without configuring IntelliTrace but then decide that you want to do that, you will have to publish the application again from Visual Studio.
-For more information, see Publishing a Cloud Service using the Windows Azure Tools.
+For more information, see Publishing a Cloud Service using the Azure Tools.

-Open the shortcut menu for the Windows Azure project in Solution Explorer and choose Publish.
+Open the shortcut menu for the Azure project in Solution Explorer and choose Publish.

 To collect IntelliTrace logs for your application when it is published in the cloud, select the Enable IntelliTrace check box.

 Important You can enable either IntelliTrace or profiling when you publish your Azure application.
 You cannot enable both.

 To customize the basic IntelliTrace configuration, choose the Settings hyperlink.

 The IntelliTrace Settings dialog appears, as shown in the following figure.
 You can specify which events to log, whether to collect call information, which modules and processes to collect logs for, and how much space to allocate to the recording.
 For more information about IntelliTrace, see Debugging with IntelliTrace.

 The IntelliTrace log is a circular log file of the maximum size specified in the IntelliTrace settings (the default size is 250 MB).
 IntelliTrace logs are collected to a file in the file system of the virtual machine.
 When you request the logs, a snapshot is taken at that point in time and downloaded to your local computer.

 After the Azure application has been published to Azure, you can determine if IntelliTrace has been enabled from the Azure Compute node in Server Explorer, as shown in the following image: